frkosurf/voot-specification/VOOT.md

 * If the specified user is not a member of the group an error response with code `403 Forbidden` is returned.
 The `error` field contains `not_a_member`.
-  This response MUST be returned when the user is not a member, no matter whether the group exists or not;
+  This response MUST be returned when the user is not a member, no matter whether the group actually exists or not;
 * If any other error occurs an error response with code `500 Internal Server Error` is returned.
 The `error` field contains `internal_server_error`.